-We purchased our first bred gilt of the new venture in May 2021 from the superior genetics of Shipley Swine in Ohio.
+We purchased our first Berkshire bred gilt for our new pork venture in May 2021 from the superior genetics of Shipley Swine in Ohio.
 The first litter of piglets arrived in early July 2021.

 The Berkshire is the Deer Run Farm pig breed of choice for their well-known meat quality and docile personalities.